-Your firm must be prepared to handle chargebacks when they occur.
+In the following post, we outline what you need to know about chargebacks for law firms.
 This includes understanding why a legal client might request a chargeback in the first place.
-You also need to understand the process, including how your law firm can respond and dispute the chargeback.
-And for legal practices using Clio Manage for billing and payment management, we explain how Clio Payments is a built-in option that works with your firm to handle the chargeback process.
+You also need to understand the chargeback process, including how your law firm can respond and dispute the chargeback.
+And, for legal practices using Clio Manage for billing and payment management, we explain how Clio Payments is a built-in option that works with your firm to handle the chargeback process.

 What is a chargeback?

 A chargeback is a debit or credit card payment that is reversed by the cardholder’s bank when the cardholder disputes the charge.
 The bank “charges back” the amount of the disputed payment to the merchant or service provider.

 Why might a legal client request a chargeback?

-As for legal clients, their reasons for chargeback requests are similar.
-It is possible they simply do not recognize your firm’s charge, which is an easily resolved dispute.
-However, they may simply be dissatisfied with the legal services they received or the amount charged.
+- Dissatisfaction with services.
+Clients may be dissatisfied with the legal services they received or the amount charged.
 Areas where this issue often arises include prepaid consultations or flat fees that are paid upfront.